Hello and welcome to the podcast of the Load Seaters episode 1272 for Monday the 13th of October 2025.

 No, no, no.

-Not in your form.
+Not in any way or form.

 Not in any shape, way or form.

-But the statement here is that there's a tipping point, and our identity is as Muslims, according to the uh Muslim Impact Forum.
+And our identity is as Muslims, according to the Muslim Impact Forum.

 Their primary identity isn't as Brits, Scots, Germans, French.

-They might carry these passports, and I and I carry one of them too, but they sort of admit in internal discussion that their primary identity is Islam.
+But they sort of admit in internal discussion that their primary identity is Islam.

 And the only reason that the Muslim movement in Britain is sort of split is that it's because of split between the South Asians and the Arabs.

-So they they have the same ideology, but the South Asians have Ramahati Islami associated movements and a few others, and the Arabs have Muslim Brotherhood mainly.
+So they have the same ideology, but the South Asians have the Shama'ati Islami-associated movements and a few others.

-So it it's sort of, you know, it's because the Arabs are ridiculously racist towards the South Asians.
+So it's sort of, you know, it's because the Arabs are ridiculously racist towards the South Asians.

-It's that's the only reason for it.
+That's the only reason for it.

 It just baffles me, right?

-Because as well, when you say like they obviously just put their religion before the country, and you just face with, yeah, but why would it be otherwise, right?
+Because as well, when you say they obviously just put their religion before the country, and you just face with, yeah, but why would it be otherwise, right?

 It's like, yeah, I would expect it to be.